SckyzO/bluebanquise-monitoring-rpms/README.md

     make node_exporter
     ```

+- **Debugging Builds:**

+    Run builds in debug mode for detailed logging.

+    ```bash
+    make debug <exporter_name>
+    ```

 ### build.sh

-This script handles the building of each exporter.
+This script handles the building of each exporter based on the latest release information fetched from GitHub and supports downloading, renaming, and building RPMs.
 It checks for custom build scripts in the exporter's directory.
 If a custom build script is present, it executes that; otherwise, it proceeds with a standard build process.

 #### Adding a New Exporter